Icinga/icinga2/doc/12-icinga2-api.md

 ### execute-command

-This API can e used to execute a particular check/notification/event-command on a particular endpoint in the context of a particular checkable.
+This API can be used to execute a particular check/notification/event-command on a particular endpoint in the context of a particular checkable.

 Send a `POST` request to the URL endpoint `/v1/actions/execute-command`.